RushivArora/rushivarora.github.io/miscellaneous/_posts/2022-05-27-Adventures.md

 <br>

 > Went on a night dive for 50 mins.
-Kept out flashlights off for at least 35 minutes.
-Turned them on to a nurse shark 3 feet from me.
+Kept our flashlights off for at least 35 minutes.
+Turned them on in the darkness to see a nurse shark 3 feet from me.

 <p align-items="center">
 <img src="/images/adventure/scuba2019combined.png" alt="scuba2019mayride" style="width: 100%;  margin:20px 20px; border-radius:0%" />